 The Wines

-Buscame Adentro is 100% País from several blocks of organically farmed vines the coastal mountains that are being recuperated.
+Buscame Adentro País is 100% País from several blocks of organically farmed vines in the coastal range of the Bío Bío Valley that are being recuperated.
 The vines are nearly 200 years old, dry-farmed, planted on granitic soils, and yields are very low (~2 tons/Ha).
 The grapes were harvested by hand and destemmed, then fermented in open-top plastic bins with their skins.
-The skins are left to macerate in the finished wine for one week after fermentation, then the wine is racked to rest in old oak barrels.
+The skins are left to macerate in the finished wine for one week after fermentation, then the wine is pressed to rest before bottling.
 Bottled without fining or filtering and with only a small addition of sulfur.

-Parra Libre País is 100% País from an organically farmed single parcel of dry-farmed centenarian vines at the base of a hill in the area of Coelemu.
+Parra Libre País is 100% País from an organically farmed single parcel of dry-farmed centenarian vines at the base of a hill in the area of Coelemu in the Itata Valley.
 The soils are granitic, and the parcel is close to the Pacific Ocean.
 The grapes were harvested by hand and destemmed, then fermented in open-top plastic bins with their skins.
 The skins are left to macerate in the finished wine for one week after fermentation, then the wine is racked to rest in stainless steel tank.
 Bottled without fining or filtering and with only a small addition of sulfur.

-Parra Libre Cinsault is 100% Cinsault from an organically farmed single parcel of dry-farmed centenarian vines at the base of a hill in the area of Coelemu.
+Parra Libre Cinsault is 100% Cinsault from an organically farmed single parcel of dry-farmed centenarian vines at the base of a hill in the area of Coelemu in the Itata Valley.
 The soils are granitic, and the parcel is close to the Pacific Ocean.
 The grapes were harvested by hand and destemmed, then fermented in open-top plastic bins with their skins.
 The skins are left to macerate in the finished wine for one week after fermentation, then the wine is racked to rest in stainless steel tank.
 Bottled without fining or filtering and with only a small addition of sulfur.